LEEYJ1021/structural-signal-irrelevance/docs/DESIGN_ARTIFACT.md

 ## Not to be confused with

-This repository's current scope is organized around a confirmatory / post-hoc exploratory split documented in the root [`README.md`](../README.md):
+This repository's current scope is organized around a three-tier evidentiary structure documented in the root [`README.md`](../README.md):

 - **H1 and H2 (confirmatory)** — pre-specified tests of whether advertiser size confers a direct algorithmic advantage, net of spend (H1a/H1b/H1c), and whether that relationship